This hostel doesn’t feel like a hostel. It feels like a bus station. Maybe even an airport.

-I looked up at her, thinking about it.
+I look up at her, thinking about it.

 Later that night, after plans for one of Netherlands’ infamous underground raves fall through, the four of us lounge around and watch random videos on Youtube.
 I’m so tired from wandering that I fall asleep on the couch, in the same clothes I left the house in, jacket and everything.

 I knock on Eka’s bedroom door.